 - ensure every child in America has safe access to public parks and open spaces within a half mile of their home;

-- protect, restore, or establish natural areas, parks, play spaces and walking and biking paths near schools and populations centers where safe and accessible outdoor areas may be limited; and
+- protect, restore, or establish natural areas, parks, play spaces, and walking and biking paths near schools and population centers where safe and accessible outdoor areas may be limited; and

 - encourage our children to get the recommended 60 minutes of moderate to vigorous physical activity every day, with an emphasis on outdoor play when appropriate and safe.

-- protect our public lands, waters and shores for future generations to enjoy by addressing critical challenges, such as climate change;
+- protect our public lands and waters for future generations to enjoy by addressing critical challenges, such as climate change;

-- restore funding for our nation’s public lands to ensure their proper management; and
+- raise awareness about the importance of proper funding for our nation’s public lands to ensure their proper management; and

-- engage youth and young adults in career pathway programs that steward and help maintain public lands.
+- engage youth and young adults in career programs that manage, steward and maintain public lands.